Teresa Giudice Receives Heartfelt Gift From ‘RHONJ’ Co-Star Jennifer Aydin

 “So you may always remember the happy times,” Jennifer added.

-Jennifer also shared a picture as she was creating the collage.
+Jennifer also shared a picture to her Instagram story as she was creating the collage, an image you can see here.
 The reality star added that she was aware that Teresa had “mass cards,” “flowers,” and “money” but wanted to do something to help console her friend.

 Teresa has suffered some significant losses recently.
 The Real Housewives of New Jersey star lost both of her parents.
 Her mom, Antonia Gorga, passed away three years ago.
 Antonia had long struggled with rheumatoid arthritis and eventually passed away after a long bout with pneumonia.
 Teresa’s mom was only 66 years old when she died.